 Eric was the conductor of the orchestra for ‘Weird Al’ Yankovic’s historic 2019 Strings Attached Tour, performing throughout the United States and Canada.
+January 2020 saw the incredible sold out premiere performances of Undertale LIVE, for which Eric is the music director and primary arranger/orchestrator.
 In 2018, the OPENWORLD video game chamber music production premiered at the MomoCon convention in Atlanta; Eric is the music director and chief arranger for OPENWORLD.
 In 2016, the Pat Benatar/Neil Giraldo orchestra production launched with the Pittsburgh Symphony.
 Eric is the primary arranger and orchestrator for this project.
 In 2011 he was the orchestrator and Associate Producer for Mannheim Steamroller Christmas Symphony and also for 2013’s follow-up recording.

 Since 2012, Eric’s worked as conductor and orchestrator for live performances with orchestra by chart-topping singer/songwriter John Ondrasik/Five For Fighting.
 He also rearranged those orchestrations for the successful Five For Fighting String Quartet touring production which culminated in the 2018 commercial release of a live recording.
 Eric has been the conductor for performances by the Nashville Symphony Orchestra, National Symphony Orchestra, Cincinnati Pops Orchestra, Ft.
 Worth Symphony Orchestra, Ravinia Festival Orchestra, Utah Symphony Orchestra, North Carolina Symphony Orchestra, Grand Rapids Symphony Orchestra, ensembles accompanying artists such as Seal, Jewel, Dennis DeYoung and Stevie Nicks, and other orchestras and ensembles.
 He was also the conductor for the “Surprise, Oprah!
 A Farewell Spectacular,” at the United Center, Chicago 2011 for a roster of performers including Aretha Franklin, Stevie Wonder, Patti Labelle, Usher, Kristin Chenoweth, Jamie Foxx and Josh Groban.